-A portion of the Company's interest in the Escalones and Gold Springs projects are subject to option agreements which require the Company to make periodic payments over a varying number of years to maintain its interest in those portions of those projects.
-The Company can cancel any of these agreements at any time without completing the remaining payments and without further obligation.
+A portion of the Company's interest in the Escalones project is subject to an option agreement which requires the Company to make periodic payments over a varying number of years to maintain its interest in that portion of the projects.
+The Company can cancel this agreement at any time without completing the remaining payments and without further obligation.